OliverHarrison/ImageProcessor/README.md

 A C++ demo project that explores image processing algorithms on PNG images.

-## Motivation

-I made this project to:
-* demonstrate my abilities in C++.
-* explore the K-Means algorithm and convolution functions.
-* have some fun with images.

 ## Installation

 This project is compiled using g++ and make.
 To install, clone this repository and run `make` in the project root folder.